CruGlobal/appbuilder_docs/develop/setup/Setup.md

 ## Install the AppBuilder

-The ab-cli tool is the primary tool that creates either a production instance, or a developer install of the AppBuilder.
-Install the installer using the following command:
+Install our [ab-cli](https://github.com/digi-serve/ab-cli) tool.
+One of it's functions is to install the AppBuilder, optionally with the developemnet environment.
+Use the following command:
 {% include codeHeader.html %}
 ```bash
 npm install -g digi-serve/ab-cli
 ```

 Then, run the installer.
-Specify your own target directory in place of `{install_dir}`, (note that specifying a pre-existing directory may cause problems) for example:
+Specify your own target directory in place of `{install_dir}`, for example:
 {% include codeHeader.html %}
 ```bash
 appbuilder install {install_dir} --develop